liquibase/liquibase-contribute-site/docs/extensions-integrations/extension-guides/add-a-database/milestone1-step3.md

 describe how your database works.

 For example, if the `databasechangeloglock` table isn't being created correctly because your database quotes object names in a special way, override the `escapeObjectName` function.

+The full list of methods you can override can be found in [liquibase.database.Database API](https://javadocs.liquibase.com/liquibase-core/liquibase/database/Database.html){:target="_blank"}.

 !!! tip